Commander says Iran's people will punch U.S. Secretary of State in the mouth

 “The people of Iran should stand united in the face of this and they will deliver a strong punch to the mouth of the American Secretary of State and anyone who backs them,” Ismail Kowsari, the deputy commander of the Sarollah Revolutionary Guards base in Tehran said, according to the Iranian Labour News Agency.

-Limiting Iran’s missile capabilities was one of the main aims highlighted by Pompeo.
+Limiting Iran’s missile capabilities was one of Pompeo’s main demands.

 “Who are you and America to tell us to limit the range of ballistic missiles?”
 Kowsari said, according to ILNA.
-“History has shown that with the attacks on Hiroshima and Nagasaki America is the top criminal with regard to missiles,” he added.
+“History has shown that with the attacks on Hiroshima and Nagasaki, America is the top criminal with regard to missiles,” he added.

 Qassem Soleimani, the head of the branch of the Revolutionary Guards that carries out operations outside Iran’s borders, was singled out by Pompeo as a top troublemaker in the Middle East.